graphiti-api/graphiti-api.github.io/guides/why.md

 operations**.
 Obviously we'll need lots of ways to customize and override, and support for any number of datastores and clients.
-But if we have the configuration, a defined contract for querying and persistence data, we can build patterns around it.
+But if we have the configuration, a defined contract for querying and persisting data, we can build patterns around it.

 There's more to this than a bunch of out-of-the-📦 standards and behavior.
 If we thought only in Fields and Types, we'd use GraphiQL to